Ambivalence (Neon Genesis Evangelion): Development and writing

 Japanese academic Osamu Tsukihashi compared the direction of the battle between Unit 01 and Bardiel to Sergei Eisenstein's film Aleksandr Nevsky (1938).
 As in Aleksandr Nevsky, close-up shots depicting the facial expressions of Eva units are first used during the clash, followed by a shot of the scenery, and a description of the movement.
 Hiroki Azuma also noted Anno uses directorial techniques similar to those of Jean-Luc Godard in "Ambivalence" and other Evangelion episodes.
 According to Azuma, Anno was not directly influenced by Godard; however, Anno named Kihachi Okamoto, who was influenced by Godard, among his influences.
 Trees and road signs are framed throughout the clash against Bardiel to give a sense of grandeur to the Evangelions and the battle.
 Such camera angles are reminiscent of old tokusatsu live-action films.
-Writer Virginie Nebbia also compared the episode's direction to that of Akio Jissoji, director of Ultraman; according to Nebbia, "Ambivalence" shares several elements typical of Jissoji's direction, such as the use of images reflected in glass, strong contrasts between figure and background, and scenes lit by the red of twilight.
+Writer Virginie Nebbia also compared the episode's direction to that of Akio Jissōji, director of Ultraman; according to Nebbia, "Ambivalence" shares several elements typical of Jissōji's direction, such as the use of images reflected in glass, strong contrasts between figure and background, and scenes lit by the red of twilight.